 A contractor who is licensed by DLS to perform High, Moderate and Low Risk Lead Paint Abatement.
 Also known as a “Deleading Contractor.”

 Lead Paint Violations

 Any lead paint that is loose, peeling, blistering or chipping is considered non-compliant paint and must be addressed.
 Any lead paint that is considered “accessible mouthable” must also be addressed.
-In general, this means a surface below 5 ft of the floor or ground and protruding a half inch or more.
+These surfaces include rail caps, hand rails, window sills below 5 ft. of the ground or floor.
 Any movable window with lead paint must be fully stripped and re-glazed (re-puttied), or replaced with a new unit, and all friction surfaces must be stripped or replaced.

 Letter of Compliance (“LOC”)